openharmony/docs/en/application-dev/quick-start/arkts-appstorage.md

 - When the decorated variable is of the Boolean, string, or number type, its value change can be observed.

 - When the decorated variable is of the class or object type, its value change as well as value changes of all its attributes can be observed.
-For details, see [Example for Using AppStorage from Inside the UI](#example-of-using-appstorage-and-localstorage-inside-the-ui).
+For details, see [Example of Using AppStorage and LocalStorage Inside the UI](#example-of-using-appstorage-and-localstorage-inside-the-ui).

 - When the decorated variable is of the array type, the addition, deletion, and updates of array items can be observed.